 Unlike popular belief, the best entrepreneurs understand how to make risk work for them.

-When you ask most people to use a word or phrase to describe entrepreneurs, you’ll often hear “risk taker.”
-The perception is that most entrepreneurs are gamblers by nature and are often willing to take on a lot of risk to make their dreams come true.
+When you ask most people to use a word or phrase to describe entrepreneurs, you’ll often hear “risk-taker.”
+The perception is that most entrepreneurs are gamblers by nature and are often willing to take on a lot of risks to make their dreams come true.